What Cloud Services Deliver to Small and Medium Businesses

-Lower costs Eliminate the capital expense of hardware, software, maintaining and powering a data center — and paying IT staff to manage it all.
+Eliminate the capital expense of hardware, software, maintaining and powering a data center — and paying IT staff to manage it all.

-Speed Get cloud services on demand and provision new computing resources in minutes.
+Get cloud services on demand and provision new computing resources in minutes.
 This gives your businesses flexibility and relieves the pressure of capacity planning.

-Global scale Stay adaptable and scale elastically.
+Stay adaptable and scale elastically.
 The cloud delivers the right levels of IT resources — computing power, storage and bandwidth — at the exact time they’re needed, from the best geographic location.

 Ultimately, what cloud services deliver to small and medium businesses isn’t just technology.
 Such services lead to better productivity, collaboration, communication, business management, and security.